ViktorVarsano/TaskGotReady/README.md

 # TaskGotReady
-TaskGotReady app lets you create and keep your on-demand lists at hand

 TaskGotReady app lets you create and keep your on-demand lists at hand.

 A variety of pleasant changing gradients populate newly-created lists.